-An EPIC Talk with MIRIAM LUECK AVERY (Mozilla), JAN ENGLISH-LUECK (San Jose State University), TESSA FINLEV (Institute for the Future), LYNN JEFFERY (Institute for the Future), & FERNANDO GALDINO
+An EPIC Talk with MIRIAM LUECK AVERY (Mozilla), JAN ENGLISH-LUECK (San Jose State University), LYNN JEFFERY (Institute for the Future), & FERNANDO GALDINO

 The anthropological imagination can be exponentially expanded by anticipating the consequences of human action.
 Futures thinking—strategic research that helps us systematically explore what the future may hold—is increasingly being combined with anthropological techniques to create an emerging area of research called Ethnographic Futures, or ethnofutures.
 Ethnofutures helps us sense cultural and behavioral change in order to forecast long-term impacts and societal transformations.